asayers/cbdr/README.md

 What does this mean in practice?
 It means your program is allowed to _look_ at the clock, /dev/urandom, etc... but it's not allowed to _branch_ on those things.
-(Or, if it does, it had better make sure both branches have the same number of instrucctions.)
+(Or, if it does, it had better make sure both branches have the same number of instructions.)

 This is a **very** hard pill to swallow, much harder than "simply" producing deterministic output.
 For example, many hashmap implementations mix some